Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/bronze/personalised-customer-emails.md

 <!-- prettier-ignore -->
 >?
 TIP: **Hint 2**
 >
-> Only compare the part of the email addresses before the `@` symbol.
+> Rank the contacts by similarity to the company email address and use the most similar one (above some threshold) as the salutation name.